kelsymichael/dailyCommits/@notes/inClass.md

 // benefit of the array vs. string, generally if you want to alter the string, you want to split() it and put it into an array

+// beginning of routing lecture
+- begin review of angular (from w03) angular === a framework a framework === a skeleton you build your app around, and it also abstracts angular takes care of a lot of things, including data binding, $http, etc.
+	ANGULAR:
+		controller - the glue between the service and the view
+			- $scope - anything you want in the view, you need in the $scope service - where data is getting manipulated and stored, anything that doesn't deal directly with the view (e.g., ajax requests, other data, etc.) promise - it uses a callback functions. promises solves the problem that lets asynchronous programming happen. promise is just an object handles async programming

+#routing
+	routing - ~handling the path, and providing the user with the proper html template and information specific to angular
+			- angular has it's own routing service

+TODO:
+	-watch routing tuts ~